jonathanolson/slither/notes/patterns.md

     - general edge sector
     - general edge sector unrestricted
     - general all
-    - general all unrestricted
+    - [macOS - PAUSE EMERGENCY] general all unrestricted
     - square only edge
     - square only edge unrestricted
     - square only color
     - square only color unrestricted
     - square only edge sector
-    - square only edge sector unrestricted
+    - [macOS - PAUSE EMERGENCY] square only edge sector unrestricted
     - square only all
-    - square only all unrestricted
+    - [macOS - PAUSE EMERGENCY] square only all unrestricted
     -
     -
     - HEY HEY -- highlander can be added like "only"?